Skip to main content

 Gentle Nervine Tea Recipe for Spring

 Mix all the herbs together in a large bowl, then transfer into a jar for storage.
-I recommend labeling the jar to remember what you put in.
-(Jars of unlabeled mixed herbs can get pretty confusing after a while)
+Label the jar with the recipe and the date, so you know what's in there :)

 “As organisms in the natural rhythms of birth, growth and death, we experience metamorphosis throughout our lives, as our bodies grow and change from infancy to ripeness, as our capacities for inner experience enlarge and strengthen.” - M.C.
 Richards